Written by Sean McPheat |

 This conjures up the idea of being able to get your own way while treading on and over others.
 However, when done effectively, and in conjunction with influence, it can work in a sales environment because it allows the customer to make the right decision for them after weighing up all the options and encouraging them to think through the best alternatives for their future.

 As suggested, manipulation forces people into a decision that they may regret later.
-Being told by a salesperson that this offer is only open for today could make a person feel they have little or no choice is they want to take advantage of the product or service.
-When choice is effectively taken away, people feel pressured to make decisions and this pressure and stress can have an adverse affect on the way they determine the choice, both during and after the event.
+Being told by a salesperson that this offer is only open for today could make a person feel they have little, or no choice is they want to take advantage of the product or service.
+When choice is effectively taken away, people feel pressured to make decisions and this pressure and stress can have an adverse effect on the way they determine the choice, both during and after the event.